curefit/react-crux/readme.md

 5. Fetches the filtered models by making http calls to /model/:modelName in no particular order

 # Examples
+All the live examples can be found at https://curefit.github.io/react-crux-examples The code for the examples can be found at https://github.com/curefit/react-crux-examples/tree/master

+Some example snippets have been copied below for convenience.

 #### Table + Basic form with text inputs for create/modify/delete
 Lets say we want to show a table of employees with 3 fields (name, employeeId, emailId) with a functionality to create, modify and delete employees